SciML/Catalyst.jl/docs/src/model_creation/dsl_basics.md

     ((pX, pY, pZ),d), (0, Y0, Z0) <--> (X, Y, Z1+Z2)
 end
 ```
-However, like for the above model, bundling reactions too zealously can reduce (rather improve) a model's readability.
+However, like for the above model, bundling reactions too zealously can reduce (rather than improve) a model's readability.

 ## [Non-constant reaction rates](@id dsl_description_nonconstant_rates)
 So far we have assumed that all reaction rates are constant (being either a number of a parameter).
 Non-constant rates that depend on one (or several) species are also possible.
 More generally, the rate can be any valid expression of parameters and species.